codecrafters-io/build-your-own-grep/solutions/haskell/06-combining_character_classes/explanation.md

 The new matcher takes a parameter to indicate which character is to be matched.

-### Higher-Order Matchers
+### Composing Matchers
-Lets now look at some extreme matchers that we can use as [identity elements](https://en.wikipedia.org/wiki/Identity_element) in our later operations and properties:
+Lets now look at some boundary cases for matchers that we can use as [identity elements](https://en.wikipedia.org/wiki/Identity_element) in our later operations and properties:

 - `failM :: M a`: A matcher that matches nothing (returns `[]`).
-  This is equivalent to the 'empty set' or '∅' or '0' from the theory of regular languages, [Wikipedia](https://en.wikipedia.org/wiki/Empty_set)
+  This is equivalent to the 'empty set' or '∅' or '0' from the theory of regular languages, [Wikipedia](https://en.wikipedia.org/wiki/Regular_expression#Formal_definition)
 - `emptyStrM :: M a`: A matcher that matches the empty string (the string between '').
-  This is equivalent to the 'empty string' or 'empty word' or 'ε' or '1' from the theory of regular languages, [Wikipedia](https://en.wikipedia.org/wiki/Empty_string)
+  This is equivalent to the 'empty string' or 'empty word' or 'ε' or '1' from the theory of regular languages, [Wikipedia](https://en.wikipedia.org/wiki/Regular_expression#Formal_definition)

 For (negative) character groups and concatination (combining) we need the following functions:

-* [ ] `andM :: [M a] -> M a` - matches if all matchers from the list are matching
+* [ ] `andM :: [M a] -> M a` - matches if all matchers from the list are was successful
 * [ ] `orM :: [M a] -> M a` - matches if at least one matcher from the list was successful
-* [ ] `concatM :: [M a] -> M a` - matches a list of mathers in a row
+* [ ] `concatM :: [M a] -> M a` - matches a list of mathers in sequence

 Again how did we end up with these functions?
 Think about RegEx as mathematical equations: